RdotSilva/MERN-GraphQL-Song-Lyrics/README.md

-# MERN stack GraphQL Song Lyric Composer
+# MERN GraphQL Song Lyric Composer

-MERN stack GraphQL application that allows you to create custom songs by selecting random lyric lines.
+Full stack MERN web application using GraphQL and Apollo Client that allows users to create an empty song and then add custom lyrics to that song.

+All users are able to browse the song list and they can "like" a lyric that is listed in a song.
+This can be used to brainstorm song ideas and get a feel if people like the lyrics.

 ## Installation